oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 Tooling helps to create a pattern of engagement and a mindset that can be very beneficial to a developer.

 Consider a carpenter working with tools from a mechanic.
 His experience will be poor, and his quality of work will suffer greatly.
-This is a scenario that replays itself in alsmost every technology business.
+This is a scenario that replays itself in almost every technology business.

 We will cover a range of tools for working with .Net alongside with Azure and Azure DevOps.